palewire/django-calaccess-technical-documentation/docs/apps/calaccess_downloads_site/managementcommands.rst

                                        [--pythonpath PYTHONPATH] [--traceback]
                                        [--no-color]

-    Save copies of data files from the most recently completed updatein a latest directory in the Django project's default file storage.
+    Save copies of data files from the most recently completed update in a latest directory in the default file storage of the Django project.

     optional arguments:
       -h, --help            show this help message and exit